 If you’re aged over 60, any money you receive from a TTR pension is completely tax free.

 And even for those under 60, when you salary sacrifice or make a voluntary concessional contribution into your super, these are taxed at the concessional rate of 15%.
-Plus, all earnings are also taxed at 15%, rather than your marginal rate, which is generally better than investment earnings outside super.
+Plus, all earnings are also taxed at 15%, rather than your marginal rate.

 If you’re thinking about retiring this year, make sure you’ve given yourself time to plan properly – and that includes planning for the unexpected.